August 9, 2021

 Let’s take a look at one funnel example.
 Thanks to it, we will see how many people saw at least one product (on the product page), then how many of them have added at least one product to a cart, and finally, how many of those did make a purchase.

 For this report to work, you should have Ecommerce tracking implemented in your GA4 property.
 If you don’t have it yet (but just want to play around with the report), you can do the same thing in the GA4 demo property.

-- Technique: Funnel Analysis
+- Technique: Funnel exploration

 - Visualization: Standard Funnel